-We established an audit committee, a compensation committee and a corporate governance and nominating committee under the board of directors in November 2010.
-We adopted a charter for each of the three committees.
+We will establish an audit committee, a compensation committee and a corporate governance and nominating committee under the board of directors immediately after this offering.
+We intend to adopt a charter for each of the three committees prior to the completion of this offering.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee consists of Ms. May Yihong Wu, Mr. Shuang Chen, and Mr. Steve Yue Ji, and is chaired by Ms. May Yihong Wu.
+Our audit committee will initially consist of Ms. May Yihong Wu, Mr. Shuang Chen, and Mr. Steve Yue Ji, and will be chaired by Ms. May Yihong Wu.
 Ms. May Yihong Wu and Mr. Shuang Chen satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE.
 We have determined that Ms. May Yihong Wu qualifies as an "audit committee financial expert."
-The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee is responsible for, among other things:
+The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee will be responsible for, among other things:

-- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - · reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - · discussing the annual audited financial statements with management and the independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - · reporting regularly to the board.
+- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - · reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - · reporting regularly to the board.

 Compensation Committee.
-Our compensation committee consists of Ms. Jingbo Wang, Ms. May Yihong Wu and Mr. Shuang Chen, and is chaired by Ms. Jingbo Wang.
+Our compensation committee will initially consist of Ms. Jingbo Wang, Ms. May Yihong Wu and Mr. Shuang Chen, and will be chaired by Ms. Jingbo Wang.
 Ms. May Yihong Wu and Mr. Shuang Chen satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE.
-The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which her compensation is deliberated upon.
-The compensation committee is responsible for, among other things:
+The compensation committee will be responsible for, among other things:

-reviewing the total compensation package for our most senior executives and making recommendations to the board with respect to it;
+· reviewing the total compensation package for our most senior executives and making recommendations to the board with respect to it;